Hybrid Exchange Measurement-Based Qubit Operations in Semiconductor Double Quantum Dot Qubits: Entangling Measurements Protocol

 Alternatively to measuring in the basis of a logical qubit, an entangling operation can be achieved by measuring a dot from each adjacent encoded qubit, i.e. measuring in the singlet-triplet basis of the second and third QDs in Fig.~\ref{fig:DQD}.
 Forgoing any exchange interaction, the resulting 2-qubit projector in the qubit basis used in Sec.~\ref{sec:Hybrid} is

-However, this measurement also entangles the encoded qubits to spin-states outside of the qubit space ($\ket{\uparrow\uparrow}$ and $\ket{\downarrow\downarrow}$), i.e. it allows for leakage of the two qubits.
-The measurement cannot however change the net-spin state of the two qubits it acts on and, as such, measuring either of the individual qubits in the singlet-triplet basis corrects for the leakage, at the cost of the entanglement of the qubits.
+However, this measurement also entangles the encoded qubits to spin-states outside of the $m_z=\pm1$ triplet states.
+The measurement cannot however change the net-spin state of the two qubits it acts on and, as such, measuring either of the individual qubits in the $m_z=0$ singlet-triplet basis corrects for the leakage, at the cost of the entanglement of the qubits.

-A simple example of a use of the projector in Eq.~(\ref{eq:2qubitop}), in this qubit basis, is as a quantum bus.
-This is achieved by encoding qubit one in some arbitrary state $\ket{\psi}$ and qubit two in a $\ket{+}$ or singlet state.
-By first performing the entangling measurement between the two qubits, then measuring qubit one, the resulting state given to the second qubit is $\sigma_z^s\ket{\psi}$ where $s$ is the result of the second measurement and the leakage is corrected for.
-With the exchange interaction and phase gates considered in Sec.~\ref{sec:Hybrid}, the projected state after both measurements includes a phase gate $\ket{\tilde{\psi}}=\sigma_z^sP\left(-J_{23} \tau+4 \mu\Delta t+2 \phi_\Delta\right)\ket{\psi}$.
-In this basis however, full qubit control cannot be performed with measurements of this type.